aadya1710/face_recognition/README.md

 ### Salient Features
  * Webapp asks for the permission to access the camera and then captures the expressions, age and gender of the people.
  * It stores the data and show that directly to admin.
- * The results are shown in the form of table with a histogram.
+ * The results are shown in the form of table along with a histogram.

 ### Compatible Platforms
  Phone, laptop and PC